 The related party transactions that occurred within the financial year were between Malcolm Sargent Primary School and Acorn Childcare Centre, its subsidiary company.
-Other related parties to note are Finance Manager Mrs S Saunderson is married to Mr N Saunderson a serving governor; Mr T Cox Vice Principal and Associate Member is married to Mrs T Cox Assistant Principal and also an Associate Member.
+Other related parties to note are: Finance Manager, Mrs S Saunderson, is married to Mr N Saunderson, a governor during the year; Mr T Cox, Vice Principal and Associate Member, is married to Mrs T Cox, Assistant Principal and Associate Member.